MuhamadLutfiZaelani/PN532-PN532_HSU/README.md

 2. Follow the examples of the PN532 library.
 A minimal demonstration of the C NDEF implementation is provided in `examples/ndef_c_example`.

+Additional Arduino sketches are located under `PN532/examples`.
+STM32Cube HAL example projects can be found in the `examples` folder such as `examples/blackpill`, `examples/stm32_i2c` and `examples/stm32_spi`.

 ### To do
 + Card emulation